dreadnode/cli/CLI.md

 * `-e, --env-var TEXT`: Environment vars to use when executing the image (key=value)
 * `-n, --new`: Create a new agent instead of a new version
 * `-m, --message TEXT`: Notes for the new version
+* `-r, --rebuild`: Force rebuild the agent image
 * `--help`: Show this message and exit.

 ### `dreadnode agent runs`

-List all runs for the currently active agent
+List runs for the active agent

 **Usage**: